 Option 1 – The sea or tree change

-Not all downsizers want to significantly reduce the scale of their home.
-Some are looking chiefly to upsize their retirement savings, and this can be done by moving to a less expensive area.
+Not all downsizers want to move to a smaller home.
+Some want to upsize their retirement savings and free up more money to live on, which can be done by moving to a less expensive area.

-Sea and tree change locations can often make this possible.
-Research by super industry body ASFA found a downsizer moving from metropolitan Sydney to Forster-Tuncurry on the NSW north coast, can potentially pocket $650,000 – the difference in the median house price between the two markets.
+Sea and tree change locations can often make this possible, and offer an appealing lifestyle in the process.
+For example, research by super industry body ASFA found a downsizer moving from metropolitan Sydney to Forster-Tuncurry on the NSW north coast, can potentially pocket $650,000 – the difference in the median house price between the two markets.

-It makes regional markets with decent facilities including medical care, a place to watch for developers.
+It makes regional markets with decent facilities including medical care, a place to watch out for.

 Option 2 – An apartment with room to move

-Downsizers still want room to play, relax and enjoy life – they just don’t want responsibility for maintaining it all.
+Downsizers still want room to play, relax and enjoy life – they just don’t want responsibility for maintaining and paying for it all.
 Apartments can fulfill this wish list.
 But it doesn’t mean downsizers will gravitate to small apartments – far from it.